Json to string and NameError: name 'HamiltonServerHandler' is not defined

 1 Like

-When I do get everything ironed out with a nice GUI I’ll be sure to share this in the #equipment-integration and the #pylabrobot-pyhamilton categories.
+When I do get everything ironed out with a nice GUI I’ll be sure to share this in the LIMS & Systems Integrations and the PyHamilton categories.
 As this solves an issue many were talking about when wanting to roll out updates to methods across multiple Hamiltons at once.

 1 Like